microsoft/coyote/docs/tutorials/mocks/optimistic-concurrency-control.md

   Account existingAccount;
   Guid existingAccountETag;

   // Naive retry if ETags mismatch.
-In production, you would either use a proper retry policy
+In production, you would either use a proper retry
-  // with delays or return a response to the caller requesting them to retry while (true)
+  // policy with delays or return a response to the caller requesting them to retry. while (true)
   {
     try